Sound Transit: Services

 Sound Transit operates three main transit services across the Seattle metropolitan area: the Link light rail system, which serves as the rapid transit system for the region; the Sounder commuter rail system from Everett to Lakewood, via Seattle; and the Sound Transit Express bus system across the three counties.
-In 2024, these systems carried more than 42 million total passengers, averaging 132,904 riders per day on weekdays.
+In 2025, these systems carried nearly 51 million total passengers, averaging 153,430 riders per day on weekdays.
 A fourth service, Stride bus rapid transit, is planned to be introduced in the late 2020s.
 Sound Transit's services use a unified livery and paint scheme that consists of blue, teal, and green waves against a white background.
 Link, Sounder, and Stride all use the same naming scheme for lines and services, which switched from colors to numbers and letters in 2021.

-All of Sound Transit's services accept cash payment and mobile tickets as well as the regional ORCA card, a contactless proximity card with stored fares and passes.
-As of 2024, fares on Link and Sound Transit Express use a flat rate while most Sounder passengers pay based on the traveled distance.
-Discounts are offered for eligible low-income households, senior citizens, and people with disabilities; passengers under the age of 19 are not charged a fare as part of a statewide program.
-Sound Transit's light rail and commuter rail stations do not have faregates or turnstiles, instead relying on proof of payment that is enforced by fare ambassadors.

 As of 2025, Sound Transit has a fleet of 558 vehicles for use on its services.
 The fleet is composed of 218 low-floor light rail vehicles for the 1 and 2 Lines; 8 streetcars for the T Line; 78 bilevel cars and 14 locomotives for Sounder; and 240 buses for Sound Transit Express.
 The entire Link and Sound Transit Express fleet is considered accessible, with level boarding or ramps and lifts.
 Sounder trains have a high platform with a designated level boarding area for ramps.
 All vehicles are also equipped to carry bicycles in racks; Sound Transit also provides bicycle cages at some stations.
-By 2027, the agency plans to deploy an additional light rail vehicles for Link and 44 battery electric buses for the Stride bus rapid transit system, including double-decker buses.
+By 2027, the agency plans to deploy an additional 10 light rail vehicles for Link and 44 battery electric buses for the Stride bus rapid transit system, including double-decker buses.